brooklabteam/www-ekipafanihy/Team.md

 <img src="/assets/team/angelo_andrianiaina.jpg" alt="angelo" class="img-thumbnail float-start col-md-3" />

-**ANDRIANIAINA Angelo** is a **PhD student** in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar, where he studies seasonal variation in ectoparasite infestation of two Malagasy fruit bats (*Eidolon dupreanum* and *Rousettus madagascariensis*) and the impacts of this variation on the dynamics of infection for vector-borne pathogens, such as *Bartonella* spp.
+**ANDRIANIAINA Angelo** is a **Research Technician** with Ekipa Fanihy and **PhD student** in the Department of Zoology and Animal Biodiversity at the University of Antananarivo, Madagascar, where he studies seasonal variation in ectoparasite infestation of two Malagasy fruit bats (*Eidolon dupreanum* and *Rousettus madagascariensis*) and the impacts of this variation on the dynamics of infection for vector-borne pathogens, such as *Bartonella* spp.
 Angelo holds a Master's degree in Animal Conservation from the University of Antananarivo and has previously worked on projects promoting lemur conservation in vanilla plantations in northern Madagascar, as well as projects documenting small mammal and herpetological biodiversity in the Moramanga District of east-central Madagascar.

 <div style="clear:both;">&nbsp;</div>

 <img src="/assets/team/santino_andry.jpg" alt="santino" class="img-thumbnail float-start col-md-3" />

-**ANDRY Santino** recently finished his Master's degree in the Department of Entomology at the University of Antananarivo, Madagascar, where he worked with the Madagascar Biodiversity Center to document the effects of logging intensification on exotic and native ant assemblages in the new protected area of Ambohidray, District of Moramanga, Madagascar.
+**ANDRY Santino** is a **Research Technician** with Ekipa Fanihy.
+Santino obtained his Master's degree in the Department of Entomology at the University of Antananarivo, Madagascar, where he worked with the Madagascar Biodiversity Center to document the effects of logging intensification on exotic and native ant assemblages in the new protected area of Ambohidray, District of Moramanga, Madagascar.
 Santino joined Ekipa Fanihy in August 2019 and will be enrolling as a PhD student with the team in 2023.

 <div style="clear:both;">&nbsp;</div>